aeroith/BookStrap/README.md

 ## TODO
 I plan to add a login page to access the material, since you don't really want anyone to access your books right?
-Also in the future, I plan to add to .mobi convertion so that it is possible to send the books directly to the Kindle.
+Also in the future, I plan to add to .mobi conversion so that it is possible to send the books directly to the Kindle.